Children's Hospital Colorado

 What challenges or other problems may a child with a cleft lip and/or cleft palate experience?

 A cleft can affect appearance, feeding, speech, hearing and teeth.
 A child with a cleft may also experience social challenges.
 The cleft lip and palate team at Children's Colorado offers support and education to help patients and families face these challenges from childhood to adulthood.
-As your child grows, resources for success in school and beyond are available through the Cleft Lip and Palate Clinic.
+As your child grows, resources for success in school and beyond are available through the Cleft Lip and Palate Program.

 Next steps